Dalton Gang: Formation of the gang

-Grat's Escape
+Grat's escape

 On September 21, Grat Dalton was brought into court to face sentencing, but this was instead postponed to October 6.
 This was a date that Grat had no intention on making.
 Rumors had circulated for months that Bob had planned to come and liberate Grat, so two of sheriff Kay's deputies, Jim Wagy and Bob Hockett, had been hired by Wells Fargo to guard Grat's cell until he was sentenced and sent to San Quentin.
 This was in addition to the jailer, J.M.
 Williams.
 One night, Jim Wagy heard a noise in the basement and upon investigation discovered that someone had tried to break the lock to the grated window.
 He decided to watch the outside of the place at night to see if he could catch in the act whoever was trying to open the grating.
 Wagy hid all night in a yard across the street but saw nothing.
 Instead he caught a cold from sitting in the fog all night.
 The next morning, Grat called Wagy over to his cell and asked him where he got such a cold.
 Wagy told him that he must've slept in a draft, to which Grat replied, "Yes, it must have been pretty cold in the yard over there last night."
-Grat could not see the yard Wagy had laid in from his cell and the deputy hadn't told anyone what he had done that night.
+Grat could not see the yard Wagy had laid in from his cell and the deputy had not told anyone what he had done that night.
 Expecting there to be an escape, and because none of the other deputies would listen to him, Wagy decided to quit.

 On the night of September 27, Grat and two cellmates, Arvil Beck and W.B.
 Smith, escaped from the Tulare County jail in Visalia while Sheriff Kay was in San Francisco.
 At first, it looked to Kay as if it had been an inside job as it was obvious Grat had simply unlocked the cell door with a key and broke through the basement window to get out.
 They did however find pieces of a file and a hack saw blade in the prisoner's toilet.
 Bill had been in a separate cell from Grat, located upstairs.
 When approached by Kay, Bill told him, "The boys were there when I went to sleep, and when I awakened they had unlocked and gone.
 Why in the world do you suppose they went away and left me behind?"